simonmichael/hledger_site/src/install.md

 <img alt="Release source" src="https://img.shields.io/badge/Release_source-1.26-brightgreen.svg" />

-You can build hledger from its source code on any machine with [GHC] and sufficient RAM (4G recommended) and free disk space (up to 2G for a first-time Haskell build):

 1. Check [build requirements](#build-requirements)
 2. Use one of the [build methods](#build-methods)

 ### Build requirements

+#### Hardware

+- A machine where the Haskell build tools are available.
+- 4G of RAM is [recommended](#more-build-tips).
+- 2G of free disk space will be needed if this is your first Haskell build.

 #### GHC, stack, cabal